binkley/kotlin-magic-bus/README.md

 ### Make me a bus

-Use `MagicBusKt.DEFAULT_BUS` for a global single-threaded bus that by default discards `ReturnedMessage` and `FailedMessage` posts.
+Use `MagicBusKt.CURRENT_THREAD_BUS` for a global single-threaded bus that by default discards `ReturnedMessage` and `FailedMessage` posts.
 `TestMagicBus` in `SimpleMagicBusTest` extends to track all posts for testing.

 Typical programs add handling for `ReturnedMessage` (no subscriber) and